Quinty Uitman

 Profile

-I began my PhD at the University of Leeds in October 2022, where I explore images of the male body in medical iconography, focusing on the impaired, wounded and sick body.
-I aim to discuss the relationship between medieval medicine and masculinities.
+I began my PhD at the University of Leeds in October 2022, where I research the representation of the male body in medical iconography, focusing on the impaired, wounded and sick body.
+I aim to discuss the relationship between medieval medicine, art, and masculinities.

-Special Collections/Yorkshire Archaeological and Historical Society Intern (2022)
+• IMS Special Collections/Yorkshire Archaeological and Historical Society Intern (2022-2023)

 Research interests

-My current research looks at the images of the impaired, wounded and sick male body in medical iconography.
+My current research looks at the representation of the impaired, wounded and sick male body in medical iconography.

 My focus is on the later medieval period, 1300 to 1500, and Italy, England, Germany, and the Low Countries.
-I look at the relationship between medicine and masculinities through discussing the male body in medieval culture (medicine, society, literature, etc.), ideas on masculinities, and ideas on wounds, disease and impairment (once again, in medicine, society, literature, etc.).
+I look at the relationship between medicine, art, and masculinities through discussing the male body in medieval culture (medicine, society, literature, etc.), ideas on masculinities, and ideas on wounds, disease and impairment.

 Qualifications